tangle-network/relayer/README.md

 #### Local EVM Tornado

-Run a relayer with our preset EVM Anchor configuration to get up and running immediately.
+Run a relayer with our preset EVM Tornado configuration to get up and running immediately.

 ```
 ./target/release/webb-relayer -c config/config-tornados/ethereum -vv
 ```

+> Hot Tip 🌶️: To increase the logger verbosity add additional `-vvvv` during start up command.
+You will now see `TRACE` logs.
+Happy debugging!

 ### Run 🏃